Wasted-Audio/ryukau_LV2Plugins/docs/dev_note/code_walkthrough.md

 }
 ```

 Keep in mind that changing parameter value for every sample is expensive for CPU.
 Sometimes  it's better to set parameters at outside of processing loop.
 Usual places are `DSPCore::setParameters()` and `DSPCore::noteOn()`.
-When parameter is only changed at outside, `LinearSmoother` is unnecessary.
+When parameter is only changed at outside of processing loop, `LinearSmoother` is unnecessary.

 ## Note Handling
 In DPF, programmer have to deal with raw MIDI events to get note information.
 MIDI handling is done in `Plugin::handleMidi()` method in `plugin.cpp`.